-- Measuring and visualizing progress (e.g., CIAO plots) - ❖Artificial problems: number games.
-Strategies represented as vectors of n elements. - Compare-on-all: A solution wins if it is better on all elements - Compare-on-one: a test picks a dimension at random; the solution wins if it's greater on that dimension - ❖Other solution concepts (Ficici 2004, Poppovici et al. 2011) - Simultaneous maximization of all outcomes, Nash equilibrium, Pareto-optimal set, Algorithms: (Ficici 2004) and review in (de Jong 2005) - Deciding upon the final outcome of a CoEA: "output mechanism" (Popovici and Winston 2015) - Random Sampling Evolutionary Algorithm (Chong et al. 2008) no true coevolution, but hard to beat using competitive CoEAs. - Coevolutionary free lunches (Wolpert & Macready 2005; Service and Tauritz 2008; Popovici and Winston 2015) - +Hybridization with CMA-ES (Jaśkowski & Szubert, 2015)
+- Measuring and visualizing progress (e.g., CIAO plots) - Artificial problems: number games.
+Strategies represented as vectors of n elements. - Compare-on-all: A solution wins if it is better on all elements - Compare-on-one: a test picks a dimension at random; the solution wins if it's greater on that dimension - ❖Other solution concepts (Ficici 2004, Poppovici et al. 2011) - Simultaneous maximization of all outcomes, Nash equilibrium, Pareto-optimal set, Algorithms: (Ficici 2004) and review in (de Jong 2005) - Deciding upon the final outcome of a CoEA: "output mechanism" (Popovici and Winston 2015) - Random Sampling Evolutionary Algorithm (Chong et al. 2008) no true coevolution, but hard to beat using competitive CoEAs. - Coevolutionary free lunches (Wolpert & Macready 2005; Service and Tauritz 2008; Popovici and Winston 2015) - ❖Hybridization with CMA-ES (Jaśkowski & Szubert, 2015) - In-depth analysis of relations between test-based co-optimization and supervised learning (Popovici 2017, to appear)